 Today we have exciting news to share – a new IntelliJ IDEA 2018.1 EAP build is available for download!
-Get the fresh build here or update within the Toolbox App.
+Get the fresh build here or update via Toolbox App.
 Let’s cut to the chase and a take a look at the goodies that are inside the latest IntelliJ IDEA 2018.1 EAP build.

 Now the IDE lets you navigate to the next or previous identifier occurrence, using the Alt + Wheel down or Alt + Wheel up shortcuts.
-Place the caret on an identifier, and the IDE highlights its usages, you can now jump to the next or the previous occurrence.
+Place the caret on an identifier, and the IDE highlights its usages; you can now jump to the next or the previous occurrence.
 This new feature is also available through the main menu in Edit | Find | Go to next (previous) highlighted element usage.

 In other news, during the import of an Eclipse project, IntelliJ IDEA is now able to import your code style configuration.
 This ability is provided by a new extra step in the New Project Wizard.
 If some code style settings can’t be directly mapped to the IntelliJ IDEA settings, the IDE uses its best approximation.
 IntelliJ IDEA will support only one code style for each project.